AndersDeath/diary2/000-current.md

 # 21 June - Wednesday - Yerevan - 265 day of immigration

 I am so tiered.
 I had a tech interview.
 It was hard.
 I didn't expect this kind of tasks that I got.
 I think I didn't pass.
 It was unsuccessful I suppose.
 It's sad but true.
 From another side I published an article about Holy Theory.
 Finally.
 This is really cool because I was working on it for a quite long time.
 I hope that it will be useful.
 In general I did everything I had in my list.
 I impressed by my productivity.
 I try to recall when I was in so good pace last time.
+I think never.